dharmesh-patel29/Project_Portfolio/Rear and Side Detection for Bicycles/README.md

 # Short description
 To ensure the safety of the bicyclist, three HB100 and one RCWL sensors were mounted on the rear and sides of the bicycle which are connected over a Wifi Network with a custom Phone application to alert the rider about the incoming object from rear and sides.

+# Code
+I will upload final code and other files soon.